metasfresh/metasfresh-documentation/_webui_collection/EN/Counter_documents_configure_doc_type.md

 ---
 title: How do I configure the document types of counter documents?
-(Admin)
 layout: default
 tags:
   - Counter Documents